mschnizlein/mmg434_bioinformatics/README.md

-# Files and data for the bioinformatics portion of MMG 434 (Winter 2023 semester; Michigan State University)
+# Files and data for the bioinformatics portion of MMG 434 (Winter 2023 & 2024 semesters; Michigan State University)